jackychong/vistra/README.md

 - Show number of rows per page
 - Pagination by page number
 - Cached APIs calls with React Query

+**Improvements:**
+- Delete folder, only if the folder content is empty
+- Mass delete files
+- Rename file
+- Move files and folders

 ## Project Structure